Tuition and Fees

-Below is an overview of required tuition and fees for the 2019 program.
-Additional details and expenses are explained in greater detail below.
+Below is an overview of required tuition and fees for the 2024 program.

 Medical insurance is mandatory for all students at RISD, including summer students.
 The college requires all students to carry valid medical insurance to help cover the extra expenses of medical treatment that is not covered by our Health Services.
 All medical insurance policies must be from a U.S. domestic insurance company

-If you do not have medical insurance from a U.S. domestic insurance company, you may purchase a six(6)-week short term medical insurance policy for $153.
-The short term medical insurance fee is paid directly to University Health Plans.)
-To assist in providing you with the coverage you will need during your summer studies at RISD, we have contracted with University Health Plans Insurance Program to offer the Summer Programs Student Health Insurance Plan.
+If you do not have medical insurance from a U.S. domestic insurance company, you may purchase a five(5)-week short term medical insurance policy for $222.
+The short-term medical insurance fee is paid directly to University Health Plans.
+To assist in providing you with the coverage you will need during your summer studies at RISD, we have contracted with University Health Plans Insurance Program to offer the Pre-College Student Health Insurance Plan.
 The plan includes a local and national network of preferred providers, and is designed to be an affordable option.
-Students will be able to sign up for UHP health insurance after they have been accepted to the program–a direct link will be available on the student applicant dashboard.
-Note: The UHP short-term policy cost is separate from the $175 Health Services fee that is mandatory for all students.
+Students will be able to sign up for UHP health insurance after they have been accepted to the program; a direct link will be available on the student applicant dashboard.

 Expenses related to travel to and from campus at the start and end of the program (and during excused absences) are not included.

 Upon acceptance to the program, you’ll receive a decision letter on the student applicant dashboard.
 At that point you will be prompted to pay the $1,000 deposit in the applicant dashboard.
 The non-refundable deposit must be paid within five business days after acceptance.

 After you’ve made the deposit payment, you will receive further instructions about paying the balance due.
 Those who apply after Tuesday, April 30, 2024 must pay all tuition and fees in full within five business days after acceptance.

 You may make payments in any amount at any time up to the payment deadline.